apeck14/xo-wrapper/README.md

 # xo-wrapper

-A shared XO configuration for JavaScript, TypeScript, React, and testing (Jest + Vitest) projects.
+> A shared XO configuration for JavaScript, TypeScript, React, and testing (Jest + Vitest) projects.

 This package allows teams to standardize linting rules across multiple projects, with no additional installs required.
-It bundles XO and all required ESLint plugins.
+It bundles XO, all required ESLint plugins, and provides a CLI for seamless usage.

 ## Quick Start